 Clear away branches in the center to allow sunlight to reach the entire tree when it grows.
 OK, now it looks like you are killing your tree.
 Don’t worry, it’s still alive.

 When To Apply Outside: Regular fertilizing usually applies to potted fig trees and when grown in sandy or clay soils.
 Readers usually purchase inexpensive soil pH testers without questioning on whether or not fig trees need fertilizer.
 Scientists say that the pH should read between 5.0 to 5.5 for potted trees and 6.0 to 6.5 for trees grown in the ground.
-I use a Soil Meter for Moisture (Amazon).
+I use a Soil Meter for Moisture (Paid Link).
 I like the one in the picture below because it comes with a convenient chart/guide on the back of the package.

 Nitrogen fertilizers encourage foliage growth, but the fruit often ripens terribly, if at all.
 Fertilizer should only be used if the tree grew less than 1 foot the previous year.
 Application should be broken into 3-4 applications starting between March and May, then ending in July.
 To read more on this topic, see this Fig Fruit Facts website.

 Depending on where people live in the Northeastern climates, their outside trees may begin to show leaves anywhere between April 1st to May 1st and then the cycle begins all over again.
 Gardeners are suggested to not add mulch to the tree at this point.
 Mulch can actually rot the base of your established fig tree after the first year of growth.
 Fig trees love water, but they also like well-drained soil otherwise they can rot.
-Readers have chosen Dolomite Limestone or limestone chips when fertilizing.
+Readers have chosen Dolomite Limestone (Paid Link) or limestone chips when fertilizing.
 Some people claim that outside fig trees LOVE limestone for it’s slow release properties.

 Researchers have no solid evidence that fig trees need excessive amounts of Ca or Mg.
 With that said, as mentioned above under the Fertilization topic, fig trees prefer a pH of 6.0-6.5 when planted in a mineral soil in your yard and 5.0-5.5 when in a pot.
 If your soil is very acidic, then you can buy the bag of dolomite lime mentioned above and sprinkle it around the base of the tree.
 Most of the time, there is no need to add limestone to the soil if it was from a potting mix or if you’ve added it when making a pine bark/peat based medium.
 Store purchased potting mixes are generally pre-limed with dolomite to a pH of 6.2.
 If you determined that your soil needs fertilizer, be sure to water the tree afterward to allow the nutrients to reach the roots.